Monsters, Inc.: Plot

-In a world inhabited by monsters, the city of Monstropolis harnesses the screams of human children for energy.
-At the Monsters, Incorporated factory, skilled monsters employed as "scarers" venture into the human world to scare children and harvest their screams, through doors that activate portals to children's bedroom closets.
-The work is considered dangerous, as human children are believed to be toxic and capable of killing a monster through physical contact.
-Energy production is declining because children are becoming less easily scared, and the company's CEO, Henry J. Waternoose III, is determined to prevent the company's collapse.
+In a world inhabited entirely by monsters, the city of Monstropolis harnesses the screams of human children for energy.
+At the Monsters, Incorporated factory, skilled monsters employed as "scarers" venture into the human world to scare children and harvest their screams through doors that activate portals to children's bedroom closets.
+The work is considered dangerous, as humans are believed to be toxic and capable of killing a monster through physical contact.
+Monsters, Inc. CEO, Henry J. Waternoose III, is concerned about the declining energy production, as children are becoming more difficult to scare.

-One evening after work, top-ranking scarer James P. "Sulley" Sullivan discovers that an active door has been left in the station of his rival, Randall Boggs.
-He inspects the door and accidentally lets a young human girl into the factory.
-Frightened, Sulley unsuccessfully attempts to return the girl, who escapes into Monstropolis, interrupting Sulley's best friend and assistant Mike Wazowski on a date at a sushi restaurant.
-Chaos erupts when other monsters see the girl; Sulley and Mike escape with her before the Child Detection Agency (CDA) arrives and quarantines the restaurant.
-Forced to keep the girl hidden in their apartment for the night, Sulley soon realizes that the girl is not toxic and her laughter is able to generate more energy than screams.
+One evening after work, top scarer James P. "Sulley" Sullivan discovers that an active door has been left in the station of his rival, Randall Boggs.
+He inspects the door and accidentally lets a toddler girl into the factory.
+Frightened, Sulley unsuccessfully tries returning the girl, who escapes into Monstropolis, interrupting Sulley's best friend and assistant Mike Wazowski on a date at a sushi restaurant.
+Chaos erupts when other monsters see the girl; Sulley and Mike escape with her as the Child Detection Agency (CDA) arrives and quarantines the restaurant.
+Forced to keep the girl hidden in their apartment for the night, Sulley realizes that the rumor of humans being toxic is actually false, and their laughter can generate more energy than screams.

-At work the next day, Sulley and Mike disguise the girl as a monster.
-While Mike seeks out her door, Sulley grows attached to her and nicknames her "Boo".
-Randall, waiting in ambush for the girl, captures Mike by accident and reveals his plan to kidnap children and harvest their screams using his new invention, the Scream Extractor.
-Sulley rescues Mike, and they set out to inform Waternoose of Randall's plan.
-Finding Waternoose in a scare simulation room, Sulley demonstrates scare methods to new employees at his insistence, and a frightened Boo shows herself.
-Waternoose, who reveals that he is working with Randall, kidnaps Boo and uses a door to exile Mike and Sulley to the Himalayas.
+The next day, Sulley and Mike disguise the girl as a monster and attempt to send her back to her door in the factory.
+While Mike seeks the door out, Sulley grows attached to her and nicknames her "Boo".
+Randall, waiting in ambush for the girl, kidnaps Mike by accident and reveals his plan to kidnap children and extract screams from them using a device called a scream Extractor.
+Sulley rescues Mike, and they search for Waternoose to alert him of Randall's plan.
+However, Sulley accidentally scares Boo during a demonstration he is forced to give, and she inadvertently reveals herself to Waternoose.
+He is revealed to be in league with Randall, abducts Boo, and banishes Mike and Sulley to the Himalayas in the human world.